globalopsteam/packer-FreeBSD/README.md

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

+The default pkg is 'quarterly'.
+(To-do: change to latest)

 There are [official FreeBSD] VMs available from the Vagrant Cloud.

 Prerequisites